openEDI/documentation/NREL_Building_Stock/Individual_Building_Data.md

 The files can be downloaded programatically using a Python library such as [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html), or by using a similar library in another programming language.

+OEDI has created a set of tools to facilitate access to open energy data sets, including ComStock.
+Please visit the [open-data-access-tools documentation page](https://openedi.github.io/open-data-access-tools/) for more info.
+You can find jupyter notebook examples that show how to use the tools in our [examples repository](https://github.com/openEDI/open-data-access-tools/tree/integration/examples).